MoserMichael/metal3-dev-scripts-howto/README.md

   sudo virsh list
 ```

-once the bootstrap VM is bringing up the node vm's.
+once the bootstrap VM is bringing up the node vm's, monitor if all nodes are up.

 ```
    cd ~/dev-scripts